 4. “Tear down this wall!”

-Overwhelmed by the sheer number of people, the wall was breached, and East and West Berliners celebrated their reunification.
-The fall of the Berlin Wall marked the beginning of the end of the Cold War and paved the way for the reunification of Germany.
+Surpassing the concentration of the existing performers, it eyed a hole in the wall and unifying East and West Berlin residents.
+The weakening of the World, missing the Cubik issue, the fall of the Berlin Wall symbolizes the beginning of the decline of the Cold War and indeed led to the reunification of Germany.

 5. The Legacy of the Berlin Wall